Triangulated categories of mixed motives: Relative cycles

-But the canonical map $\overline{Z'_K} \rightarrow Z'$ is a birational universal homeomorphism so that we conclude this step by lemma \ref{lm:Samuel_birat_nilp}. \\ \textit{Final step}.-- We have only to point out that the conditions of the preceding lemma are fulfilled for the obvious square, and this is precisely what we need. \end{proof}
+But the canonical map $\overline{Z'_K} \rightarrow Z'$ is a birational universal homeomorphism so that we conclude this step by Lemma \ref{lm:Samuel_birat_nilp}. \\ \textit{Final step}.-- We have only to point out that the conditions of Proposition \ref{prop:computation_Samuel_mult} are fulfilled for the obvious square; this is precisely what we need. \end{proof}

-\begin{cor} Let $S$ be a reduced scheme, $s$ a point of $S$ and $\alpha$ an $S$-cycle pseudo-equidimensional over $s$.
+\begin{cor} Let $S$ be a reduced scheme, $s$ a point of $S$ and $\alpha$ an $S$-cycle which is pseudo-equidimensional over $s$.